Corpus separatum (Jerusalem): The corpus separatum in Resolutions 181 and 194

 Because of its many holy places and its association with three world religions, Jerusalem had international importance.
 The United Nations wanted to preserve this status after the termination of the British Mandate and guarantee its accessibility.
 Therefore, the General Assembly proposed a corpus separatum, as described in Resolution 181.
 It was to be "under a special international regime and shall be administered by the United Nations".
 The administering body would be the United Nations Trusteeship Council, one of the five UN "Charter" organs.
 (See Resolution 181, Part III (A).)

+Resolution 181 (II) stated that the corpus separatum would be administered by a Governor appointed by the Trusteeship Council, in accordance to a Statute drafted by the same body.
+The Statute would then be re-examined by the same Council, allowing for citizens to participate in the process through a referendum.

 The corpus separatum covered a rather wide area.
 The Arabs actually wanted to restore the former status as an open city under Arab sovereignty, but eventually supported the corpus separatum.
 Israel rejected the plan and supported merely a limited international regime.
 In May 1948, Israel told the Security Council that it regarded Jerusalem outside its territory, but now it claimed sovereignty over Jerusalem except the Holy Places.

 Resolution 181

 Corpus separatum was initially proposed in UN General Assembly Resolution 181 (II) of 29 November 1947, commonly referred to as the UN Partition Plan.
 It provided that:

-"Independent Arab and Jewish States and the Special International Regime for the City of Jerusalem ... shall come into existence in Palestine two months after the evacuation of the armed forces of the mandatory Power has been completed but in any case not later than 1 October 1948".

 All the residents would automatically become "citizens of the City of Jerusalem", unless they would opt for citizenship of the Arab or Jewish State.